Panama is a Perfect Plan B

 Alright, but what about those of you who aren’t retirees?

 You must apply for permanent visas in Panama using a Panama immigration lawyer.
-Our Online Complete Panama Relocation Guide has recommendations for reliable and affordable English-speaking immigration lawyers that have helped thousands of people relocate to Panama.
+Our Online Complete Panama Relocation Guide has recommendations for reliable and affordable English-speaking immigration lawyers who have helped thousands of people relocate to Panama.

 If you are getting a residency visa in Panama for your Plan B, you should know there is NO requirement to live in Panama.
 You only need to visit for at least one day every two years.